openid/authzen/authorization-api-1_0.md

 {: #example-access-evaluation-response title="Example of an Access Evaluation Response"}

 ## Search API
-The Access Search API enables a PEP to find out all assets a principal has access to.
+The Access Search API enables a PEP to find out all resources a subject has access to.

 The Access Search API is available at the relative URL `/search/` via the `POST` HTTP method